-A player can uncover non-magical traps and disarm them.
+A player can uncover small non-magical traps (e.g., poisoned needles on locks) and disarm them.

 A player must be touching or holding their class symbol with an empty hand when using this skill, and should always inform an Elder prior to its use.

-At 10th Rank, Rogues may discover and disarm magical traps.
+At 10th Rank, Rogues may discover and disarm small magical traps such as glyphs.

-At 20th Rank, Bards may discover and disarm magical traps.
+At 20th Rank, Bards and Rangers may discover and disarm small magical traps such as glyphs.